• Skip to primary navigation

 Co-op vs Condos

-Most of apartments in are constructed in co-operative societies or they are in condominiums.
+Most apartments are constructed in co-operative societies or they are in condominiums.
 Your decision might hinge on the fact that co-ops do not allow subletting which you’ll be doing if you buy a one bed apartment for rental purpose.
 Condos on the other hand are much more flexible but then you’ll have to buy a two bedroom apartment instead, even if you wanted to buy a one bedroom.

 Tenancy